13 Tenant Rights All Pennsylvania Landlords Must Know

 • Functioning bathroom(s)

-Tenant Rights If There Is Something Wrong
+Understand Tenant Rights if Something is Wrong

-12. Right to “Repair and Deduct”
+“Repair and Deduct”

 As the end of the lease gets nearer or right after a tenant moves out, they still have a few legal rights landlords need to know about.

-13. Giving the Tenant Notice
+12. Give the Tenant Notice

 If you would like to change the rental status of a particular tenant after their lease is up, you need to provide them with ample notice.
-How much notice depends on the length of the lease.
-For leases under one year or for month-to-month leases, Pennsylvania landlord laws require that you give tenants at least 15 days' notice.
-In the case of leases that are for a year or longer, you’re required to give at least 30 days' notice
+How much notice depends on the length of the lease, with Pennsylvania landlord laws requiring the following:

 Let AHPM Help You Manage Your Property

-American Heritage Property Management has been helping landlords with rental assistance in Central Pennsylvania and the Baltimore area for more than 40 years.
-We handle everything from tenant screening and lease preparation to property maintenance and tenant transitions.
+American Heritage Property Management has served landlords in Baltimore and Central Pennsylvania for over 40 years.
+We handle everything from tenant screening to transitions and maintenance, so you don't have to.
+Contact us today to learn how we can elevate your rental property management and help you avoid legal pitfalls.

 Contact Us Today